Last Updated: June 20, 2019

 Today, you’ll have tons of blogging platforms to choose from.
 Some of the free platforms include WordPress.com, Blogger, and Tumblr.
 For a personal blog, any of these three will be fine.
 However, if you want to monetize your site, WordPress is your best choice.

-WordPress allows its users to customize their websites however they want unlike the other platforms which has a lot of restrictions.
+WordPress allows its users to customize their websites however they want, unlike the other platforms which have a lot of restrictions.
 If your blog becomes popular later on, a self-hosted WordPress site allows you to grow without the need to change platforms later on.

 Thousands of sites including the most popular ones are powered by WordPress.
 It’s flexible and user-friendly, too.
 So that’s a plus.